|Office:||603 Ross |

 Connections between natural and built environments, the meaning and value of place over time, reconstruction of historical ecologies

-Greteman on Hediger, 'Homesickness: Of Trauma and the Longing for Place in a Changing Environment', 2021
+Greteman review of Hediger, 'Homesickness: Of Trauma and the Longing for Place in a Changing Environment', H-Environment 2021

 Lost Lake: A Deep Map of a Farm Field, 2020

 The Pursuit of Happiness: The Shifting Narrative of Suburbia and the American Dream, 2016

 Master of Science, Architecture, Iowa State University, 2016

 Master of Community & Regional Planning, Iowa State University, 2016